 In TR 26.928 and TR 26.998, XR and AR device architectures have been developed and details on relevant media formats are documented, for example in TR 26.998, clause 4.4.
 In particular, it is identified in TR 26.998 that for AR design glasses (referred to as WLAR and EDGAR in Table 4.2.2.1-1), implementation and operational requirements are significantly more stringent than for smart phones.
 As an example, consuming media on AR glasses requires functionalities to address very low power consumption, restricted System-on-Chip (SoC) area size, low latency options, new formats, operation of multiple decoders in parallel, etc.

 To support basic interoperability for AR applications in context of 5G System based delivery, a set of well-defined media capabilities are essential to create the conditions of a successful ecosystem.
 These capabilities may be used in different services and applications, therefore it is relevant to define them in a service-independent manner.
-The media capabilities typically address three main scenarios:
+The media capabilities typically contribute to three main functionalities:

-Support of basic media applications on such AR glasses with simple rendering functionalities, also applicable on other device types
+Basic media applications on such AR glasses with simple rendering functionalities, also applicable on other device types

-Support of split-rendering, for which a -rendering of the views is carried out in the cloud/edge
+Split-rendering, for which a pre/scene-rendering of the scene and views is carried out in the cloud/edge and the latency from the scene renderer to device rendering is in the range of 50-60ms.

-Support of sensor and device data streaming to the network in order to support network-based processing of device sensor information
+Sensor and device data streaming to the network in order to support network-based processing of device sensor information

-Media capabilities are relevant for the Media Access function as defined in clause 4.2.5 of TR 26.998.
+Media capabilities are relevant for the Media Access function as defined in clause 4.2.6 of TR 26.998.
 They are importantly driven by realistic deployment options addressing device capabilities as documented in TR 26.998, clause 4.5.2 as well as the relevant KPIs.

-In particular, media capabilities cover the aspects of AR Runtime, Lightweight Scene Manager as well as the Basic Codecs defined in the Media Access Function as shown below in Figure 1 for EDGAR type of devices in 4.2.2.3.
+In particular, media capabilities of an AR device cover the aspects of AR Runtime, Scene Manager and Codecs of the Media Access Function.
+A possible architecture identified for EDGAR type of devices in clause 4.2.2.3 of TR 26.998.

+Concerning audio processing, 3GPP SA4 is working on the development of the EVS Codec Extension for Immersive Voice and Audio Services (IVAS) codec.
+It targets encoding, decoding and rendering of speech, music and generic sound, with low latency operation and support of high error robustness under various transmission conditions.
+The IVAS codec is expected to provide support for a range of service capabilities, e.g., from mono to stereo to fully immersive audio, implementable on a wide range of UEs.

 Other aspects such as the Content Delivery, the Description Delivery and the Media Session Handler of the Media Access Function do not fall under the media capabilities umbrella but work in synergy with.
 Those delivery and network aspects of the terminal architecture may be addressed by other Work Items (e.g. AREA).

-Figure 1 - Functional structure for Type 2: 5G EDGe-Dependent AR (EDGAR) UE

 Lastly, the media capabilities may be referenced and added to 3GPP Media service enablers.
 In particular, inclusion into 5G Media Streaming is foreseen.

 4 Objective